CamilleSS/bsa-initial-lectures/piracy-myths.md

 Tell that to [GBATemp member kongsnutz](https://gbatemp.net/members/kongsnutz.131180/), who was [sued for $1,500,000 AUD](https://www.kotaku.com.au/2010/02/nintendo-wins-1-5m-aussie-piracy-settlement/).

-* **That's just US law, copyright stuff doesn't apply to me in another country so I can pirate all I want.**
-While I'm using US laws and regulations primarily since it's a main concern of this forum, this is another falsehood.
-[The WIPO/Berne Convention](http://www.wipo.int/treaties/en/text.jsp?file_id=283698) is a worldwide agreement, if your country is in [the member list](http://www.wipo.int/members/en/) (there's over 100 countries there, so you most likely are) then your country recognizes the copyrights of other countries and has it's own laws in place to deal with violations.
-Look at the above example, which took place in Australia.

 * **Piracy kills game systems.**
 There is no correlation between systems that fail (or succeed) and piracy.
 Multiple systems have failed terribly without any piracy in their lifetime (Virtual Boy, N-Gage, CD-i), while other systems that had piracy enabled for the majority of their lifetime ended up being some of the top sellers of their generation (PS1, Wii, GBA, DS, etc.)